itisrohit/Mimir/README.md

 - The build uses g++ or clang++ and system/Nix-provided libraries as usual.

 **Summary:**
-- Do not mix Nix GCC and Homebrew CPR on macOS.
+- Do not mix Nix GCC and Homebrew cpp-httplib on macOS.
-- Use Homebrew’s clang++ and CPR together for ABI compatibility.
+- Use Homebrew’s clang++ and cpp-httplib together for ABI compatibility.
 - The Makefile auto-selects the best compiler for your environment.